samuelthomas2774/nxapi/README.md

 It's extremely unlikely:

-- Other projects (e.g. splatnet2statink, splatoon2.ink) have used the same reverse engineered APIs for a long time (pretty much since they've existed) and no one has ever been banned for using them. splatnet2statink in monitoring mode updates every 5 minutes by default - monitoring commands (Discord presence, friend notifications and SplatNet 2 monitoring) in nxapi only update slightly more frequently (every 1 minute), so there's not much higher risk than using splatnet2statink.
+- Other projects (e.g. splatnet2statink, splatoon2.ink) have used the same reverse engineered APIs for a long time (pretty much since they've existed) and no one has ever been banned for using them. splatnet2statink in monitoring mode updates every 5 minutes by default - monitoring commands (Discord presence, friend notifications and SplatNet 2/SplatNet 3 monitoring) in nxapi only update slightly more frequently (every 1 minute), so there's not much higher risk than using splatnet2statink.
 - Unlike console bans, account bans would prevent you from accessing digital content or online services you've paid for.
 (If your console was banned you'd still be able to use it and you could just buy another one to access your account.)
 - Nintendo can't stop you watching their app's network activity, which is all the reverse engineering required to develop this.

-For Discord Rich Presence, you can create an additional account, add your main account as a friend and use the `--friend-nsaid` option to avoid automating your main account.
-Once set up, you can remove the additional account from any console.
-You can also set up an API proxy server (with a HTTPS reverse proxy), authenticate using a separate account, and set up API proxy authentication tokens to allow up to 300 users (max.
-Nintendo Switch friends) to set up Discord Rich Presence (or, get their Nintendo Switch presence in a simple HTTP request to use for anything else) without any additional requests to Nintendo.
+A secondary account is required for Discord Rich Presence; you don't need to sign in to your main account.

 #### Why is a token sent to one/two different non-Nintendo servers?